Becoming a freelance writer on the side of your day job can be one of the best ways to augment your income & work towards being your own boss.

 I created an infographic that walks you step-by-step through that calculation, which you can check out on my blog right here.

 TLDR; Back out your current hourly rate from your salary.
-Calculate your minimum freelance hourly rate by adding at least 25% to the number in order to compensate for additional tax liabilities on that income (self-employment tax) and more upcoming expenses like healthcare, office space, additional online tools, faster internet at home, higher utility costs at home and so on once you're freelancing full-time.]
+Calculate your minimum freelance hourly rate by adding at least 25% to the number in order to compensate for additional tax liabilities on that income (self-employment tax) and more upcoming expenses like healthcare, office space, additional online tools, faster internet at home, higher utility costs at home and so on once you’re doing all work from home jobs full-time.]

 Regardless of where you are in your writing journey, know that there will be highs and lows.